Chatla: Economy

 During the winter season rice cultivation is done.
 From March onward this land fills with water and becomes a lake.
-Chatla haor was the main indigenous tea garden during British rule.
+Chatla wetland was the main indigenous tea garden during British rule.

 Chatla is known for its fishery and produces fish for all districts in southern Assam.
 Chatla produces all types of fish and the specialty of Chatla is its Bhujia fish, Tangra fish.

 History

 People came from Kolkata, Bihar, Orissa, from about 1850 to 1860.
 In particular, the two Bengali dialects were dominated by the Bengali Bengali Rari and Jharkhandi who were prominent among them.

 From 1961 to 1971, people of different states of Bangladesh came to Chatla Haur and dominated that society.

 Demographics

 The residents of Chatla are mainly of Bengali.
 Sylheti is the primary language spoken by the Bengali population.